Marketing Agency owners or product owners have the dilemma to build an in-house team of developers or outsource.

 Your scale-up options without major investment improve because, with outsourcing, you can diversify your talent pool without investing anything in infrastructure expansion.
 You can offer website development, mobile, and desktop app development, and game development without having to permanently hire them in-house.

 Tolerance for Ambiguity

 Outsourcing work has its ups and downs.
 If you have more tolerance for ambiguity, you’ll be comfortable in accepting the ups and downs as part of the process.’
 That might mean having a few early/late calls.
 It also might mean spending a bit of time testing and QCing the finished product and understanding any technical issues that might come up.
-It can be a hassle for sure but going through these hassles makes you a better marketing professional and a resource for your clients.
+It can be a hassle for sure, but going through these hassles makes you a better marketing professional and a resource for your clients.
 Think about how good you look to others when you can help them win business and talk to their IT or help understand why a website might be down.
-Or, make recommendations on certain providers, website platforms, etc. based on previous experiences?
-Sometimes if you have a web developer in the house and you just defer all those things to them you miss out on a powerful learning opportunity.
+Or, make recommendations on certain providers, website platforms, etc., based on previous experiences?
+Sometimes if you have a web developer in the house and you defer all those things to them, you miss out on a powerful learning opportunity.

 Employee policies and labor laws for in-house teams are rigid.
 However, in the case of company-to-company bond agreements, a lot can be modified keeping data security protocols in mind.
-Two companies initiate their business/work partnerships through Non-Disclosure Agreements, Legal Security Bonds, project/work terms and conditions.
+Two companies initiate their business/work partnerships through Non-Disclosure Agreements, Legal Security Bonds, and project/work terms and conditions.
 These are harder to manage with an individual in-house as you can’t tweak employment laws.